kriron/parstud/README.md

 ## Background

-Describe aim of the project with more detail.
-Include mentions to C++ 3DPOD code and briefly hot it works.
+The `parstud` project aims to create a flexible parametric study runner and subsequent text-to-image processing for applying 3D Proper Orthogonal Decomposition  (POD).
+In particular this code was developed to work in conjunction with our own open-source parallel C++ 3D POD code, [parallel-pod](https://github.com/mrovirasacie/parallel-pod).
+Nevertheless, the code is flexible enough that it can be adapted for other parametric studies with little effort.

+In order to understand `parstud` an introduction to [parallel-pod](https://github.com/mrovirasacie/parallel-pod) is relevant.
+POD or modal analysis is a post-processing mathematical technique that intends to extract the most important energetical and dynamical features of a fluid flow.
+These spatial features of the flow are known as modes.
+Each of them is related to characteristic values which represent their relative energy levels and instrinsic frequencies of motion.
+In our code, these modes are determined from compuational fluid dynamic (CFD).
+In particular, we used cases runned with the open-source C++ code [OpenFOAM](https://github.com/OpenFOAM).
+For a large number of time instants a regularly-spaced cloud of point data is extracted from the simulation.
+Each of these clouds is known as a snapshot and usually contains a large ammount of points.

 ## About

-Go through each module as well as the main function and explain their functionalities.
+Go through each module as well as the main parstud function and explain all relevant functionalities.

 ## Getting Started